MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 DevTools now organizes web workers under the relevant parent frame.
 For example, if the `someName` frame creates `worker.js`, then `worker.js` appears under `someName` in the **Frames** list.
 To view the details of the web worker:

 1. Open **Application** tool.
 1. Expand a frame that contains web workers.
 1. Expand the **Workers** tree.
 1. Click a worker.

-To review real-time updates on this feature in the Chromium open-source project, see Issues [1122507](https://crbug.com/1122507) and [1051466](https://crbug.com/1051466).
+For real-time updates on this feature in the Chromium open-source project, see Issues [1122507](https://crbug.com/1122507) and [1051466](https://crbug.com/1051466).

 :::image type="content" source="../../media/2020/11/application-frames-service-workers.msft.png" alt-text="Web workers information." lightbox="../../media/2020/11/application-frames-service-workers.msft.png":::